Kilt, Black Watch tartan

 Other popular colours are black, charcoal, lovat green, lovat blue, bottle green, dark grey, Bordeaux-red, red, and navy.

 Kilt hose must not be solid coloured.
 In fact, some Scots like diced ones, I have been told.
 I definitely prefer solid coloured socks.
-In my book, mixing different patterns is bad taste but you do also sometimes see it in women’s fashion.
+In my book, mixing different patterns is bad taste, but you also sometimes see it in women’s fashion.
 So, we are all different.

 Garters

 Kilt socks are sliding down, which is most annoying.
 To overcome this problem, you'll need garters.
-They are invisible when your socks are folded down just below your knees as they should.
-I'll go as far as to say that garters are the most important accessory for kilt wearing.
+When your socks are folded down just below your knees, as they should, they are invisible.
+I'll go so far as to say that garters are the most important accessory for kilt-wearing.

 Garters always come with flashes.

 Considering, like me, flashes overdressed for casual wear?
-Just remove the flashes from the garters, or don't mount them.
-When you think you need the flashes put them on.
+Only use the garters.
+When you think you need the flashes, put them on.
 It is very easy.

-This ends the list of 'must-have' high land items for wearing traditional kilts in a smart casual way.
-For less than £70 you can have them all.
+This ends the list of 'must-have' highland items for wearing traditional kilts in a smart casual way.
+For less than £100, you can have them all.

 Dress it up a bit